Stuart Air Show to take flight Saturday

 When he left the military, the former skydiver made Stuart his home.

-“I met my wife here in 2009, we married here, I came back,” said Vinaya.
-“The biggest joke is I got the most out of the Stuart Air show that one performer can get.”
+"I met my wife here in 2009, we married here, I came back," he said.
+"The biggest joke is I got the most out of the Stuart Air Show that one performer can get."

 Two years ago, Vinaya's old buddies from the Black Daggers treated him to an aerial gender reveal.

-The pink smoke in the sky told him, and his neighbors in Stuart, Dewey and his wife were going to have a baby girl; a moment he seemed to share with his strangers and his Martin County neighbors.
+The pink smoke in the sky told him, and his neighbors in Stuart, Dewey and his wife were going to have a baby girl.
+It was a moment he seemed to share with his strangers and his Martin County neighbors.

-“Stuart has never lost its hometown feel when it comes to performers and military hospitality,” said Vinaya.
+"Stuart has never lost its hometown feel when it comes to performers and military hospitality," Vinaya said.

 Scripps Only Content 2020